ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/fa-custom-obj-ws/fa-custom-obj-ws.md

 In this lab, you will

+- Add user to Custom Objects Administration role which is needed to create custom objects
 - Create a custom business object in Fusion Apps
 - Create a function to obtain and expose the managed attachments GUID as a REST webservice
 - Create a custom object instance to call the managed attachments REST webservice